MrGreensWorkshop/ZephyrOS_RasPiPico_PicoDRO/README.md

   The build command is the same for both application types.
 Run the commands below within the `ZephyrOS_RasPiPico_PicoDRO` directory.
 For more about west command, please check [the link](https://docs.zephyrproject.org/latest/develop/west/build-flash-debug.html).

-  The default console is UART0.
+  The default console is set to USB CDC.

   - Build the app